Customer Data Security

-A seamless and secure experience is what is needed by the customers even when you are exposing multiple internal and partner applications to them.
-This makes the customers feel that they are accessing only one brand even though they are in reality interacting with multiple apps.
-In such scenarios, centralized session management helps in ensuring that the risk layer is minimized thus heightening the security at the same time providing a cohesive customer interaction.
-By using the single log out, the customers can log out from various sessions in one go, and this prevents unauthorized access until the user has a new login.
-This ensures that the customers don’t remain accidentally authenticated to an application that they think they have signed out.
+A seamless and secure experience is what is needed by the customers, even when you are exposing multiple internal and partner applications to them.
+It makes the customers feel that they are accessing only one brand, also though they are, in reality, interacting with various apps.
+In such scenarios, centralized session management helps in ensuring that the risk layer is minimized, thus heightening the security at the same time providing a cohesive customer interaction.
+By using the single logout, the customers can log out from various sessions in one go, and this prevents unauthorized access until the user has a new login.
+It ensures that the customers don’t remain accidentally authenticated to an application that they think they have signed out.

 Third Layers of Data